quicwg/base-drafts/draft-ietf-quic-qpack.md

-If the entry is in the static table, or in the dynamic table with an absolute index less than the Base, this representation starts with the '1' 1-bit pattern, followed by the `S` bit indicating whether the reference is into the static (S=1) or dynamic (S=0) table.
-Finally, the relative index of the matching header field is represented as an integer with a 6-bit prefix (see Section 5.1 of [RFC7541]).
+If the entry is in the static table, or in the dynamic table with an absolute index less than the Base, this representation starts with the '1' 1-bit pattern, followed by the `S` bit indicating whether the reference is into the static or dynamic table.
+The 6-bit prefix integer (see Section 5.1 of [RFC7541]) that follows is used to locate the table entry for the header name.
+When S=1, the number represents the static table index; when S=0, the number is the index of the entry in the dynamic table relative to Base.

 ### Indexed Header Field With Post-Base Index